 For movie fans everywhere, surround sound has become an integral part of the theater experience.
 And for moviemakers, putting together the surround mix has become a crucial step in the production process.
 Surround sound has effectively expanded movies into three dimensions, putting the audience in the middle of the action like nothing else can.

-To learn more about surround sound, including its long history and technical details about particular systems, check out the links on the next page.
+To learn more about surround sound, including its long history and technical details about particular systems, check out the links below.